Worldpay/Worldpay-Ecommerce/EmbeddedCheckout/Magento/readme.txt

-This contains the most recent version of our magento plugin (coming soon)
+This contains the most recent version of our magento plugin